-In this Letter we have introduced a simple weighted network model in which the weights are an essential part of the microscopic mechanisms.
+In this paper we have introduced a simple weighted network model in which the weights are an essential part of the microscopic mechanisms.
 They establish a coupling between network structure and interaction strengths: addition of a new link depends on the existing weights, and once a new link is added the weights that led to its formation are strengthened.
-Communities will emerge only if this strengthening is strong enough, i.e., if nodes favor sufficiently their strong connections in the process of establishing new ones.
-Our study supports the notion that communities result from initial structural fluctuations that become amplified by repeated application of the microscopic processes.
+Communities will emerge only if this strenghtening is large enough, i.e., if nodes favor sufficiently their strong connections in the process of establishing new ones.
+Our study support the notion that communities result from initial structural fluctuations, which become amplified by repeated application of the microscopic processes.
 In addition to fulfilling the standard topological properties of social networks, the model networks exhibit a coupling between network topology and interaction strengths, which is compatible with the weak links hypothesis.
 Most importantly, this model provides a starting point for understanding the formation of communities in weighted networks.

-J. M. K., J.-P. O., J. S., and K. K. acknowledge the Academy of Finland, the Finnish Center of Excellence Program 2006-2011, Project No. 213470.
-J.-P. O. is supported by Wolfson College, University of Oxford.
-J. K. was partially supported by OTKA Grant No. T049238.
-We acknowledge support by COST P10.
+Acknowledgements: J.M.K., J.-P.O., J.S. and K.K. acknowledge the Academy of Finland, the Finnish Center of Excellence program 2006-2011, proj.
+213470.
+J.-P.O. is supported by a Wolfson College, University of Oxford, Junior Research Fellowship.
+J.K. was partially supported by OTKA T049238 grant.